 Nobody is going to say "get a 'real' Fender" if you play the Squier above, because they're probably not aware of the Fender '72 version at all.
 So again, legitimate respect is given to the player rather than to the instrument.

 When you want a guitar where nobody will give you any grief about what brand or model you're playing, that's where the semi-hollow body pretty much rules the roost.

 Above you see an Epiphone ES-339, but at the top of this article you see another semi-hollow body, the Ibanez AS53.
 Whether you get an Epiphone, Ibanez or other brand, it doesn't matter because the semi-hollow conveniently escapes the typical nonsense that guitar players blab about concerning what makes a guitar good or bad.

 As far as electrics are concerned, there is nothing classier than the semi-hollow.
 Most semi-hollows are not overdone nor underdone as far as how they look.
 This is the kind of guitar you can play anywhere from a small band to a full orchestra environment and it totally fits right in.

 There are some players out there that take the commentary of others seriously.
 I don't know why they do, but they just do.
-If you're that type of player and want a guitar where other players will not get bitchy about what instrument you're playing, get a semi-hollow.
+If you're that type of player and want a guitar where other players will not get whiny about what instrument you're playing, get a semi-hollow.

 It can safely be said that nobody will blurt out the oh-so typical "get a real guitar" nonsense when you play a semi-hollow.
 In addition, you won't be labeled as an idiot for owning one either, so you're in safe territory.